RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 Also, you should probably NOT specify wildcard matches on slots of many of the built in intents, such as date or number - this will likely not end well and it doesn't make sense.
-For this reason, parsing ignores these flags at this time on these slot types.
+For this reason, parsing ignores these flags at this time on most of these slot types.
 Parsing will also ignore SOUNDEX_MATCH on non-custom slot types (though this may be added in the future for some built in types).

 In the future there will be other flags added, possibly specific to